CODeRUS/GyverLampCpp/README.md

     ntpServer - time server name
     ntpOffset - time offset in seconds
     hostname - hostname for local network
+    ssid - name of wifi network to connect password - password of wifi network to connect login - login for connection to wifi network (WPA-E)

 mqtt - mqtt settings